 More on the new undergraduate degrees and what they will require:

 B.S.
-Atmospheric and Ocean Sciences (AOS) Degree
+Atmospheric and Oceanic Sciences (AOS) Degree

 AOS uses the current Meteorology track as its foundation and will include aspects of Atmospheric Sciences, Oceanography and Climate Sciences.